 Over the last two decades, researchers have established a clear connection between ocean conditions on the continental shelf and the behavior of Greenland’s more than 200 marine terminating glaciers.
 But there is still no comprehensive system for monitoring these changes over the long term—such as the one proposed by Straneo et al. (2019)—and it is desperately needed.
 Check out the new Arctic Ocean Circulation Workshop blog by guest authors Josh Willis, Michael Wood, and Ian Fenty.

 Building a Community of Biogeochemical Float Data Users: The GO-BGC array is a 5-year effort funded by NSF to deploy 500 profiling floats eqiupped with biogeochemical sensors in the world ocean.
 To inform and engage a broad oceanographic user community, US CLIVAR is teaming up with OCB and GO-BGC leadership to plan a virtual workshop from June 28-30, 2021.

 Requests are now being accepted for US CLIVAR-sponsored workshops.
 Submissions are encouraged from the US climate science community and their collaborators.
-All documents must be submitted by September 25.
-The next call for workshops will be in spring 2021.
+All documents must be submitted by April 23.
+The next call for workshops will be in fall 2021.